SeyonDemirogluDev/fund_me/README.md

 ```
 getAggregatorVersion()
 ```
-*Get version of the aggregator contract that is used.*
+*Get version of the aggregator contract that is used (remote func).*

 ```
 getEthPriceInWei()